🐣 Easter Sale now on! Up to $65 OFF

 1. Akai Professional Advance 49

-The Akai Professional Advance 49 often gets compared as the cheaper version of the Komplete Kontrol MIDI board.
+The Akai Professional Advance 49 often gets compared to the cheaper version of the Komplete Kontrol MIDI board.
 You can use it as a stand-alone keyboard for a live gig using a MIDI out port and a power adapter.

 Why we love it